AlmogSkalka/Tic-Tac-Toe/README.md

-# React Tic-Tac-Toe Game
+# ReactJS Tic-Tac-Toe Game

-Welcome to the React Tic-Tac-Toe Game!
+Welcome to the ReactJS Tic-Tac-Toe Game!
 This application allows players to play the classic game of Tic-Tac-Toe against each other.

 ## Table of Contents